wkorando/leyden/README.md

 # Welcome to the Leyden Prototype Repository!

-The purpose of the Leyden repository is to prototype improvements in startup time, intime to peak performance, and in footprint of Java programs, as a part of [Project Leyden](https://openjdk.org/projects/leyden).
+The purpose of the Leyden repository is to prototype improvements in startup time, time to peak performance, and footprint of Java programs, as a part of [Project Leyden](https://openjdk.org/projects/leyden).
 We would like to solicit feedback from the Java community, with the hope that some of these improvements can be eventually incoporated in future Java releases.